kibook/poodlechat/README.md

 ## Roles

 Roles are labels that appear next to a player's name in chat, such as "Admin" or "Moderator".
 Each role is associated with an ace, so that any players with that ace will receive that role.
+Optionally, each role can be given a colour that overrides the default local and global chat colours for names.

-The list of available roles is configured in [server.lua](server.lua).
+The list of available roles is configured in [config.lua](config.lua).

 Example:

 ```
-local Roles = {
+ROLES = {
     {name = 'Admin', ace = 'chat.admin'},
-    {name = 'Moderator', ace = 'chat.moderator'}
+    {name = 'Moderator', color = {0, 255, 0}, ace = 'chat.moderator'}
 }
 ```